mercadopago/devsite-docs/guides/checkout-bricks/payment-brick/add-confirmation-step.en.md

 >
 > Attention
 >
-> The properties defined in this section of the documentation as mandatory are exclusive to the review stage and are disregarded at other times in the payment flow.
+> The properties defined in this section of the documentation as mandatory are exclusive to the confirmation stage and are disregarded at other times in the payment flow.

 ## Feature activation (mandatory)